JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 <img src="extract-meta-runner.png" width="650" alt="Extract Meta-Runner"/>

 The __Extract Meta-Runner__ dialog requires specifying the project where the meta-runner will be created.
 A meta-runner created in a project will be available in this project and all its subprojects.
-In our case the __&lt;Root project&gt;__ is selected, so the meta-runner will be available in all projects.
+In our case the Root project is selected, so the meta-runner will be available in all projects.

 We also need to provide the name, description, and an ID for the meta-runner: the name and description will be shown in the web interface, an ID is required to distinguish this meta-runner from others.